Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

 # Hardware installation;
+- The only thing which is not working out-of-the-box is the RS485

+1) Attach Monarco HAT to Raspberry Pi and power it up;
+2) sudo cat /proc/device-tree/hat/vendor
+should return "REX Controls"
+3) sudo cat /proc/device-tree/hat/product
+should return "Monarco HAT"

-- To use the HAT hardware, RS-485 and the Realtime Clock under CODESYS, please follow these steps.
+- To use RS485 with CODESYS, please follow these steps;
-- RTC requires no Linux side config apart from the overlay;

 1) On your Raspberry Pi, switch to root user: sudo -s
 2) Disable Linux console on UART: sed 's/ console=serial0,[0-9]\\+//' -i /boot/cmdline.txt
 3) Run the following command to get device-tree overlay definition for the RS-485 on the Monarco HAT: wget www.monarco.io/download/monarco-fix-4-9.dtbo